PeterHSteele/overlapping-images-text-gutenberg/readme.txt

 = 0.1.0 =
 * Release

-== Arbitrary section ==
+== Contact ==

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.
+Please get in touch if you have any feedback about the block.
+I would be very happy to talk to you.